David Keene: Civil liberties

-Keene is best known for his efforts on behalf of gun rights.
-He was appointed by the Bush White House to serve as public delegate to the UN Small Arms and Light Weapons Conference.
+Keene was best known for his efforts on behalf of gun rights.
+He was appointed by the Bush White House to serve as public delegate to the United Nations Small Arms and Light Weapons Conference.

-In 2007, Keene co-founded the American Freedom Agenda (AFA), which describes itself as "a coalition established to restore checks and balances and civil liberties protections under assault by the executive branch."
-(In 2007, Keene resigned from the AFA.)
-He also co-chairs the Constitution Project's Liberty and Security Committee, and has said that "the right to appeal one's detention to an independent judge is a cornerstone of responsible, conservative governance."
-He has been critical of the Patriot Act, and he has worked with the American Civil Liberties Union to limit the effects of the act.
+In 2007, Keene co-founded the American Freedom Agenda (AFA), which describes itself as "a coalition established to restore checks and balances and civil liberties protections under assault by the executive branch".
+He also co-chaired the Constitution Project's Liberty and Security Committee, and said, "The right to appeal one's detention to an independent judge is a cornerstone of responsible, conservative governance."
+He was critical of the Patriot Act, and worked with the American Civil Liberties Union to limit the effects of the act.

-Keene was Chairman of the American Conservative Union (1984–2011).
+Keene was Chairman of the American Conservative Union.
 Instigated by problems his son David Michael Keene was having in filing complaints while serving a 10-year sentence for firearms offenses during a 2002 road rage incident, Keene also had an unlikely collaboration with the American Civil Liberties Union in a campaign to reform the Prison Litigation Reform Act.
-Keene is a founding member of Right on Crime, a conservative criminal justice reform group.
+Keene was a founding member of Right On Crime, a conservative criminal justice reform group.

-He co-chairs the Constitution Project's "Liberty & Security" initiative with David Cole of the ACLU that has since 9/11 critiqued government security and surveillance measures in terms of their impact on individual privacy and constitutional rights.
+He co-chaired the Constitution Project's "Liberty & Security" initiative, which criticized the government security and surveillance measures in terms of their impact on individual privacy and constitutional rights in the aftermath of the September 11 attacks in 2001.